 TV Studio Crew is a 6-week class to train members in studio crew positions and general studio equipment operation.
 After completing the class you will be certified to crew on a Studio production.

-If you want to Produce or Direct your own program in the studio, you must take 2 more steps:
+To Produce or Direct your own program in the studio, you must fulfill the following requirements:

-- 2. Complete Producing and Directing, which is a 3-week class in which you learn more in depth procedures for working with a crew, reserving equipment and directing your own production in the studio.
+- Complete Producing and Directing, which is a 4-week class in which you learn more in depth procedures for working with a crew, reserving equipment and directing your own production in the studio.

 For more information visit TV Studio Crew